maximecb/uvm/docs/syscalls.md

 **Returns:** `u64 tid`

 Spawn a new thread running the given function with the argument value `arg`.
+This is a low-level primitive: the spawned thread has no software (alloca) stack, so a C thread function that uses local arrays, address-taken locals, or alloca will fault.
+From C, prefer pthread_create() from <pthread.h>, which installs a private stack for the new thread.

 ## thread_id